-The Port Forwarding section will allow you to open a single port or a range of ports in your router.
+This will allow you to open multiple ports or a range of ports.

-Name: Enter a Name for the rule or select an Application Name from the drop-down menu.
-When an Application Name is selected, click << to populate the field.
+Name: Enter a Name for the rule or select an Application Name from the drop-down menu and click << to populate the fields.

 IP Address: Enter the IP Address of the computer on your local network that you want to allow the incoming service to.
 If your computer is receiving an IP address automatically from the router (DHCP), you computer will be listed in the Computer Name drop-down menu.
-Select your computer and click <<.
+Select your computer and click << to populate the fields.

-Ports to Open Enter the TCP and/or UDP port or ports that you TCP/UDP: want to open.
+TCP/UDP: Enter the TCP and/or UDP port or ports that you want to open.
 You can enter a single port or a range of ports.
 Separate ports with a comma.